-Have you ever defined your personal brand?
-Is it a leadership brand?
-If you haven’t defined the attributes of your personal brand, now is the time.
+Have you ever defined your leadership brand?
+If you haven’t identified the attributes of your brand, now is the time.
 The process is simple but deliberate.

 What is a personal brand?